 - Providing well-presented and easily read guidance for specific industries at a reasonable cost or free.

-On the other hand, a weak enforcement regime can have a powerfully negative effect on standards.
+On the other hand, a weak enforcement regime can powerfully negatively affect standards.

 Insurance companies can influence health and safety standards mainly through financial incentives.
-Employers ’ liability insurance is a legal requirement in the UK, and therefore all employers have to obtain this type of insurance cover.
+Employers ’ liability insurance is a legal requirement in the UK; therefore, all employers must obtain this coverage.
 Insurance companies can influence standards through:

 - Insisting on risk reduction improvements to remain insured.
 This is not very effective where competition for business is fierce;